Ficool

 "Here we are now."

-I slam my fist backward, colliding with Samuel's rump.
-He releases a loud noor in response.
+I flick my fist backward and it collides with Samuel's rump.
+He releases a low noor in response.

-Sorry, I lean and whisper sugar-coated apologies into his ear, stroking fur in recompense.
+Sorry, I lean closer whispering sugar-coated apologies down his ear, stroking his fur in recompense.

 "Dad, I'm scared of him.
 I don't want to play this game anymore."
-His tone mocking.
+His tone is mocking.

 "Bwaha, you did good, son made yer pa proud."